Bill Emmott

 William John Emmott (born 6 August 1956) is an English journalist, author, and consultant best known as the editor-in-chief of The Economist newspaper from 1993 to 2006.
 Emmott has written fourteen books and worked on two documentary feature films.
-He co-founded the Wake Up Foundation, an educational charity dedicated to raising awareness of the dangers facing Western societies.
-He is now chairman of the Trinity College Long Room Hub for Arts & Humanities in Dublin, of the International Institute for Strategic Studies and of the Japan Society of the UK in London.
+He is now chairman of the International Institute for Strategic Studies, of the Japan Society of the UK in London, and of the International Trade Institute, an Irish educational body.
+He is also Senior Adviser, Geopolitics, for Montrose Associates, a strategic intelligence consultancy, a trustee of the Chester Beatty Library in Dublin, and an Ushioda Fellow at Tokyo College, University of Tokyo.

 Life and work

-Emmott was born in the 6 August 1956 to Richard Anthony and Audrey Mary Emmott.
+Emmott was born on 6 August 1956 to Richard Anthony and Audrey Mary Emmott.
 His father was an accountant.
 Emmott was educated at Latymer Upper School in London and Magdalen College, Oxford.
 He graduated from Oxford with first-class honours in Philosophy, Politics, and Economics.
 Emmott first married Charlotte Crowther in 1982.
 After they divorced he married Carol Barbara Mawer in 1992.
 After graduation and after an uncompleted D-Phil on French politics at Nuffield College, Oxford, he worked for The Economist newspaper in Brussels, Tokyo, and London, and became the fifteenth editor of the publication in March 1993.
 Emmott resigned thirteen years later on 20 February 2006.
 During his tenure, The Economist editorialised in favour of the Iraq War, of legalising gay marriage, of abolishing the British monarchy, and of opposing Silvio Berlusconi as prime minister of Italy.
 In 2009, Emmott received the Gerald Loeb Lifetime Achievement Award for excellence in business journalism.

 Emmott served as chairman of the London Library from 2009 to 2015.
 He worked as a group economic adviser for Fleming Family & Partners from 2011 to 2015.
 He is currently an Ushioda Fellow at the University of Tokyo's Tokyo College and is a member of UTokyo's Global Advisory Board.
 He has been a visiting professor at Shujitsu University in Okayama, Japan, a visiting fellow at the Blavatnik School of Government in Oxford, and a visiting fellow at All Souls College, Oxford.
 From 2006 to 2019 Emmott was also an adviser to Swiss Re and served as the chairman of the content board at Ofcom from January to July 2016 when the organisation's executive decided that the Brexit referendum result made it too uncomfortable to have a working journalist in that role.